FZJ-IEK3-VSA/ETHOS_PeNALPS/paper/paper.md

 ![The main components of ETHOS.PeNALPS are the generic models objects, material flow simulation, production plan and load profiles.\label{fig:Main Component Overview}](main_component_overview.png){width=100%}

 # Statement of Need
-Load profiles are of particular interest for assessing energy demand fluctuations in energy system modeling and design.
-For industrial processes, load profiles are often not available for open research due to:
+Long term energy system models are an important tool to investigate how real energy systems could and should develop.
+However, creating long term energy system models with a high spatial resolution, temporal resolution at a high level of data and model transparency remains a challenge.~\cite[S.~12]{Prina.2020} One of the challenges is to obtain suitable energy demand data for the industrial sector for the relevant time horizon.
+Some data for industrial sectors is available for e.g. for the german industrial sector in 2015 ~\cite[S.~5--6]{Priesmann.2021}.
+But the the industrial sector and thus its load profiles is going to change to due to decarbonization efforts.
+Also for a lot of regions such data is missing entirely.
+One approach to overcome this lack of data is to model the load profile of the industrial sector bottom-up from the load profiles of processes that constitute it.
+Load profiles of these processes are often not available due load profiles are often not available for open research due to:

 - Efforts by enterprises to protect commercial secrets;
 - Missing measurements;
 -	Unstructured energy data collection in enterprises;
 -	Novelty of the industrial processes and their currently missing implementation.

-ETHOS.PeNALPS can provide these missing load profiles via simulation.
+ETHOS.PeNALPS is an open source tool that can provide these missing load profiles via simulation.
+A main advantage of ETHOS.PeNALPS is that the tool and its source code are distributed under an open source license.
+Other tools are shown must be bought  is a plethora of other Tools and methods which are shown

 # Method